gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 We will skip over the details of the color extraction algorithm, and provide that in a later article.
 Here we’ll focus on how to create a pipeline to accomplish this task.

 We start by reading a csv file that contains metadata for each painting, such as the artist, year it was painted, and a GCS path to a jpg of the painting.
 The paintings will then be grouped by the decade they were painted, and then the color palette for each group will be determined.
 Each palette will saved to a png file, as well as all the palette saved to a single large json file.
 To finish it off, the pipeline will be productionised, so it easier to debug, and re-run.
-The full source code will be available here.
-TODO
+The full source code is [available here](https://github.com/bramp/dataflow-art).

 To start with, the main function for the pipeline looks like this: